Ironheart - Official Trailer

 Where to Watch Jake Chapman's Accelerate or Die!

-Released , 'Jake Chapman's Accelerate or Die!' stars Jake Chapman, Will Self, Jeanette Winterson, Anab Jain The movie has a runtime of about 1 hr, and received a user score of (out of 100) on TMDb, which compiled reviews from knowledgeable users.
+Jake Chapman's Accelerate or Die! starring Jake Chapman, Will Self, Jeanette Winterson, Anab Jain has a Not Rated rating, a runtime of about 1 hr, and a scheduled release date of .

-Curious to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "As one of the highly provocative British art duo The Chapman Brothers, artist Jake Chapman is no stranger to challenging his audience.
 In this new film, he poses the question, “why is it easier to imagine the end of the world than the end of capitalism?”
 Perhaps the answer is ‘Accelerationism’, which emerged 50 years ago and predicted the reality we’re now living: A frenzied stasis of rapid technological advancement coupled with cultural and political stagnation.
 Capitalism – Accelerationism claims – is breaking down our society, our humanity, and our planet.
 But the only way forward is not to run from it, but to dive deeper into it.
 Regardless of where that takes us… As befitting for an artist as visual and extreme as Jake Chapman, this film is also part-artwork – playfully and uncompromisingly distorting the idea of how a documentary should look and feel." .